ErnestoGuevara/StoriChallenge/README.md

 _The CSV file must have the Id,Date,Transactions columns._

 _Have the .env file located on /cmd/app/ path_
+## AWS Implementation
+_For the implementation of AWS, the Lambda, S3 and ECR tools were used.
+ECR was used to be able to upload the generated image to a repository called "storichallenge" to be able to use it in a container.
+Once the image was uploaded to ECR, a Lambda function was created with the option to create it with this image and this facilitate the creation of this function.
+As such, a function was developed with Lambda which generates the Summary Report, saves the information in the RDS database and sends the email with the information extracted from a csv format file that is uploaded to the "archvisoCSV/" folder in a bucket named "storichallenge".
+An event was created in order to the Lambda function is activated as long as a csv file is uploaded to the bucket._

 ## Author
 Ernesto Ibhar Guevara Gómez